Sorbet does not allow generic methods to have non-generic default arguments:

 ?
 Get another copy, etc. etc. This slows down compilation time, which goes against Sorbet’s performance goals.The default value is checked only when those copies of the function are called.
 If there is a type mismatch with the default value, that mismatch might never be reported or might be redundantly reported dozens or hundreds of times.
 This goes against Sorbet’s goals of useful, actionable error messages.

-of the method, then we’d have a problem like this:
+method, then we’d have a problem like this:

 class Parent